HOSPITALERO TRAINING

 Those who have gone from walking the Camino to serving as hospitaleros say this experience is in every sense a Camino of its own.

-• You will learn what to expect when serving as an hospitalero.
+• Learn what to expect when serving as an hospitalero.

-• You will learn how to connect to specific opportunities for serving in albergues.
+• Learn how to connect to specific opportunities for serving in albergues.

 • Your training will signal to albergues that you understand the traditions of welcome and service.

-• You will be entitled to apply to the Spanish Federation for placement in one of its donativo albergues on several Camino routes - an easy, quick process.
+• You’lll be entitled to apply to the Spanish Federation for placement in one of its donativo albergues–an easy, quick process.

-• have walked at least any 100 kilometers (or biked any 200 kilometers) on the Camino;
+• You’ve walked at least 100 kilometers (or biked any 200 kilometers) of any route on the Camino.

-• be at least 21 years old at the time of the training session;
+• You’re at least 21 years old (or will be at the time of the training session).

-• have spent the night in an albergue on the Camino that provides a traditional welcome as described on the registration form, not with a tour group or hotel-based experience; and
+• You’ve spent at least one night in an albergue on the Camino that provides a traditional welcome as described on the registration form, not with a tour group or hotel-based experience.

-• be a current member of American Pilgrims.
+• You’re a current member of American Pilgrims.
 Follow this link to verify your membership.

 Testimonials